JohnSundell/Unbox/README.md

 ### Supports JSON with both Array and Dictionary root objects

-No matter if the root object of the JSON that you want to unbox is an `Array` or `Dictionary` - you can use the same `Unbox()` or `UnboxOrThrow()` functions and Unbox will return either a single model or an array of models (based on type inference).
+No matter if the root object of the JSON that you want to unbox is an `Array` or `Dictionary` - you can use the same `Unbox()` function and Unbox will return either a single model or an array of models (based on type inference).

 ### Built-in enum support